Stockton Kings Announce Trade

 Stockton Kings News Release

-Today, the Stockton Kings, the NBA G League affiliate of the Sacramento Kings, announced they have agreed to send the player rights of Jayce Johnson, Stanley Johnson, a 2025 international pick and a 2025 second-round pick to the Rip City Remix in exchange for the player rights to guard Antoine Davis.
+Today, the Stockton Kings, the NBA G League affiliate of the Sacramento Kings, announced they have agreed to trade the returning player rights to Jordan Ford and Deonte Burton, as well as their own 2025 second-round NBA G League Draft pick to the Wisconsin Herd in exchange for the returning player rights to Drew Timme.

-Davis, a 6-1 guard, spent his collegiate career at the University of Detroit Mercy (2018-2023) where he was the Horizon League Freshman of the Year (2019), a two-time Horizon League Player of the Year (2022, 2023) and 15-time Horizon League Player of the Week, a record for the conference.
-The former Titan holds the NCAA record for the most total made three-pointers (588) and broke the NCAA Division I freshman record for three-pointers in a season (132), surpassing Stephen Curry.
-In addition, he is the NCAA record holder for most consecutive games in double figures (144).
-He finished his career in the Motor City averaging 25.4 points (40.8 FG%, 37.5 3pt%, 89.2 FT%), 3.2 rebounds, 4.1 assists and 1.3 steals.
-Davis is the only person in NCAA basketball in the last 40 years with a 40-point game in four different seasons.
-Davis ended his collegiate run just three points shy (3,664 points) of tying "Pistol" Pete Maravich's NCAA all-time scoring record (3,667 points), making him NCAA men's basketball's second-most prolific scorer in history.
+Drew Timme, a 6-10 forward, is a former standout at Gonzaga University (2019-2023).
+He is the school's all-time leading scorer (2,307 points) and holds the record for most field goals made (910 FGs) in Gonzaga history.
+Timme is a two-time West Coast Conference Player of the Year (2022, 2023) and earned consensus All-American honors for three consecutive seasons (2021-23).

-After going undrafted in the 2023 NBA Draft, Davis joined the Portland Trail Blazers for NBA 2K24 Summer League.
-He later signed with Portland's G League affiliate, Rip City Remix.
-In his rookie season, Davis averaged 17.8 points (42.7 FG%, 38.2 3pt%, 86.8 FT%), 3.3 rebounds and 1.9 assists in 29 games (23 starts).
-Davis also played for the Sacramento Kings in the NBA 2K25 Summer League.
+The Richardson, Texas native, played with the Milwaukee Bucks for the 2023 NBA 2K24 Summer League before signing with the Wisconsin Herd for the 2023-24 season.
+He averaged 9.7 points, 5.9 rebounds, 1.9 assists and 21.8 minutes per game in 27 games.
+Timme played with the Sacramento Kings in the 2024 NBA 2K25 Summer League.

 • Discuss this story on the NBA G League message board...